-- Proof of key compromise in either of the following formats: - A CSR signed by the compromised private key with the Common Name "Proof of Key Compromise for DigiCert"; or - The private key itself. - A valid email address so that you can receive confirmation of your problem report and associated certificate revocations.
+- Proof of key compromise in either of the following formats:

+- A CSR signed by the compromised private key with the Common Name "Proof of Key Compromise for DigiCert"; or

+- The private key itself.

+- If a CSR is provided, DigiCert will only accept proof of key compromise, if one of the following algorithms are used to sign the CSR:

+- SHA256WithRSA

+- SHA384WithRSA

+- SHA512WithRSA

+- ECDSAWithSHA256

+- ECDSAWithSHA384

+- ECDSAWithSHA512

+- SHA256WithRSAPSS

+- SHA384WithRSAPSS

+- SHA512WithRSAPSS

+- PureEd25519

+- A valid email address so that you can receive confirmation of your problem report and associated certificate revocations.